VaishnavNanda/TSA_EXP2/README.md

 ### RESULT:
-Thus the python program for linear and Polynomial Trend Estiamtion has been executed successfully.
+Thus the python program for linear and Polynomial Trend Estiamtion on Google stock data has been executed successfully.